andreifoldes/o-timeusediary/docs/deployment.md

 # GitHub Pages Deployment

-Complete guide to deploying O-ELIDDI on GitHub Pages
+Complete guide to deploying O-TUD on GitHub Pages

 [← Back to Documentation Home](index.md)

 ## Overview

-GitHub Pages provides free static website hosting, making it ideal for deploying O-ELIDDI studies.
+GitHub Pages provides free static website hosting, making it ideal for deploying O-TUD studies.
 This guide covers forking the repository, configuring your study, and setting up automatic deployment.

 ### Benefits of GitHub Pages